Israel entry requirements for Libya passport holders

 Frequently asked questions

 No. Libyan passport holders must obtain a visa before traveling.
-There is no visa-on-arrival option for Libya.
-Apply online at least 4 weeks before your trip.
+There is no visa-on-arrival or e-visa option for Libyan nationals.
+You must apply at an Israeli embassy or consulate.

-No. The visa does not allow extensions.
+No. The visa is not extendable.
 You must leave before your visa expires.
-Overstaying can result in fines and future entry bans.
+Overstaying can result in fines, deportation, and a ban on future entry.

 Official sources